DaveParillo/intermediate-cpp/_sources/function-overloads/templates.rst

 Function templates
 ==================

-Function overloads allow programmers with the same name, that may or may not do the same thing.
+Function overloads allow programmers to reuse function names.
+Functions with the same name may or may not accomplish the same task.

 What if our functions actually are intended to do exactly the same thing, but merely on different types?